-The AZ Formula falls into the run away fast category, and I’m very glad that you’re researching this to check it out.
-I will walk you through my assessment step by step to show you why you need to stay away!
+So is the AZ Formula a scam or legit?
+This one falls into the run away fast category!
+I’m very glad that you’re researching this to check it out, and will walk you through my assessment step by step to show you why!

 What Is The AZ Formula?